pippo-java/pippo.github.io/_posts/2015-04-03-freemarker.md

 2)  Start writing [Freemarker][freemarker] templates in the `templates` folder of your application.

-**Note:** The default file extension of a Freemarker template is `.ftl` and it may be ommitted from your templates and your Pippo Java code.
+**Note:** The default file extension of a Freemarker template is `.ftl` and it may be omitted from your templates and your Pippo Java code.

 #### Integration